alex-volz/home-lab-setup/raspberry-pi-5/README.md

   sudo usermod -aG docker $USER
   logout
   ```
-Portainer is the Docker container that hosts a beginner-friendly web UI to manage everything Docker.
+Portainer is a Docker container that hosts a beginner-friendly web UI to manage everything Docker.

 - It can be created with one simple command: